Signs of fear creep back on Wall Street

 Still, the past few days of turbulence mark a significant shift after an unusually long period of quiet on Wall Street.

 Yes, the VIX (VIX) volatility index remains historically low at just 15.4.
-But it has skyrocketed more than 50% since an all-time low on July 26.
-It's on track for its biggest weekly rise since December 2015.
+But it has skyrocketed 74% since an all-time low on July 26.
+It's experienced the biggest weekly rise since December 2015.

 CNNMoney's Fear & Greed Index has also flipped back into "fear" territory after sitting solidly in "greed" just last week.